 How To Make A Pumpkin Spice Latte From Homegrown Pumpkins

 Few items spell fall like pumpkin spice.
-The blend of spices is the key to good pumpkin pie, but also shows up in other foods and home scents, like candles.
-For decades it has been the rage at coffee shops, showing up just as the leaves begin to change color.
+The blend of spices is the key to good pumpkin pie, but they also show up in other foods and home scents, like candles.
+For decades it has been all the rage at coffee shops, too, showing up just as the leaves begin to change color.
 Its presence signals cooler weather and cozy habits like curling up with a good book and enjoying a homemade pumpkin spice latte.

 Fans of pumpkin spice lattes should also know the sugary treat can pack in the calories.
 Is it possible to make a healthy pumpkin spice latte?
 If you make your own, you can control the amount and type of sugar, as well as the fat content.
 It all begins with a recipe for fresh pumpkin and some purchased spices.
 Learn how to make pumpkin spice latte at home and enjoy a personalized version of this Autumn treat.